-Imagine a scenario where a family has a lavish meal with the finest foods.
+Imagine a birthday celebration filled with the best foods and drinks.
 However, one person doesn’t get the fine cuisine.
-The family has a young child they barely tolerate and he’s allowed to only get the crumbs everyone else leaves.
-I’m sure you realize that family is a jerk!
+The family has a young child who is allowed to only eat the crumbs everyone else leaves.
+If you think the family members are jerks, you are correct!

 Yet, you might have people in your life who are doing the same thing to you.
-Except it involves dating and relationships instead of actual food.
+Or, you might be doing it to others.
+Except, instead of food, this involves dating and relationships.

 This awful dating trend is called “breadcrumbing” and, although the name is new, it’s not really a totally new phenomenon.
 Social media and instant messaging have just made it much easier to do.

 Now is a good time to take our entertaining and totally and utterly non-scientific “What Annoying Dating Trend Are You?”
 Quiz.
 Find out your bad dating habits!

 Breadcrumbing is when someone you like romantically gives you just enough attention to keep you interested…but no more.
 So, you’re not getting that person’s best time or attention, but just a few crumbs here and there (hence the name).

 Obviously, this is crappy behavior.
 But, people often act crappy in relationships.
 So, why would someone string another person along?

 Attention Seeking– Bread crumbing is about attention.
 The people doing it might not really like the guy or girl, but enjoy the attention too much to stop.
 Likely, they are doing this to several people to feel liked and validated.